cifkao/metrical-pe/index.md

 ## Examples

 We give some example continuations below.
+We recommend listening with headphones.
+All examples are played at 120 BPM.
 The prompt which was input to the model is delimited by the thick vertical line.
-All examples are played at 120 BPM.
 &Delta; stands for &Delta;-encoding, BR for beat-relative encoding.